-We did not audit the financial statements for the year ended December 31, 2021 of certain investments accounted for using the equity method.
-That financial statements for the year ended December 31, 2021 were audited by another auditor, whose audit report has been furnished to us, and our conclusion, insofar as it relates to the amounts included in these investments, is based solely on the audit report of another auditor.
-The investment accounted for using the equity method amounted to \$7,855,162 thousand, constituting 11.90% of total assets as of December 31, 2021 and the related share of profit of subsidiaries, associates and joint ventures accounted for using the equity method amounted to \$254,979 thousand, and the related share of other comprehensive income of subsidiaries, associates and joint ventures accounted for using the equity method amounted to \$21,000 thousand, constituting 4.47% and 0.37% of total comprehensive income and loss for the year ended December 31, 2021, respectively.
+We did not audit the financial statements for the years ended December 31, 2022 and 2021 of certain investments accounted for using the equity method.
+The financial statements for the years ended December 31, 2022 and 2021 were audited by another auditor, whose audit report has been furnished to us, and our conclusion, insofar as it relates to the amounts included in these investments, is based solely on the audit reports of another auditor.
+The investment accounted for using the equity method amounted to \$7,838,047 thousand and \$7,855,162 thousand, respectively, constituting 13.21% and 11.90% of total assets as of December 31, 2022 and 2021, respectively, and the related shares of profit of subsidiaries, associates and joint ventures accounted for using the equity method amounted to \$318,817 thousand and \$254,979 thousand, respectively, as well as the related shares of other comprehensive income of subsidiaries, associates and joint ventures accounted for using the equity method amounted to \$36,153 thousand and \$21,000 thousand, respectively, constituting 17.35%, 4.47%, 1.97%, and 0.37% of total comprehensive income and loss for the years ended December 31, 2022 and 2021, respectively.